story-ai/story-ai.github.io/index.md

           - icon: rocket
             header: Artificial Intelligence
             text: >-
-              Cutting edge technology learns how your brain learns and then curates your content to perfectly suit you.
+              Cutting edge technology learns how your brain learns then curates learning to perfectly suit you.
           - icon: network
             header: Neuroscience Techniques
             text: >-
-              Our 'brain scientists' and teachers work together to create learning materials that are designed to better stick in your memory.
+              Our 'brain scientists' and teachers work to create learning materials better stick in your memory.
   - type: section
     content:
       id: first